 - An IV is a small tube placed in your vein that is used to give you medicine or liquids.

-- Antibiotics may be given through your IV to prevent infection.
+- Antibiotics may be given to prevent an infection caused by bacteria.

 During your surgery:

 - Some of the joint or bone tissue may be removed to straighten your toe.
 Your surgeon may place a wire, screws, or pins through your toe bones to keep your toe straight.
-He may remove the toe.
 The incision will be closed with stitches.